dcchambers/dcchambers.github.io/_drafts/git-for-sysadmins.md

 Congratulations!
 You survived [Git 101](/2018/04/09/git-101.html). :tada:

 I'm sure you noticed that it focused on using Git from the perspective of a software developer.
-A common problem with most Git documentation and tutorials online is that they tend to be intended only for developers.
-Most of the documentation aimed at System Administrators is focused around administrating a Git server, not about really *using Git* for system administration tasks.
+A common problem with most Git documentation and online tutorials is that they are often written with one audience in mind: developers.
+Most of the documentation aimed at System Administrators is focused around *administrating a Git server*, not about actually *using Git* for system administration tasks.
 This post is going to focus on **practical ways you can use Git with System Administration tasks.**